 - How will we adapt to changing transit needs and technologies?

-Several partners in transportation technology have stepped up to offer their support.
+have stepped up to offer their support.
 Companies involved in developing transit technology, open data sourcing, and digital security are among the organizations ready to help Columbus make its winning vision a reality.

 What This Means for Columbus